Xilinx/aie-rt/fal/README.md

 ```

 ### Includes to build `libxaiengine` library
-Use `git submodule` to sync the `aienginev2` driver submodule.
-Use the following
-cmake commands to configure the build:
+Use the following cmake commands to configure the build:
+For Linux to run on target:
 ```
-# For Linux to run on target:
 mkdir build
 cd build
 cmake ../ -DCMAKE_TOOLCHAIN_FILE=versal-linux -DWITH_BUILD_XAIEDRV=on